-A while back, I wrote a piece comparing and contrasting how the work place was represented in New Game! and Re: Life.
-Although I greatly enjoyed New Game!, I found Aoba’s experience to be a little unrealistic, and thought that Re: Life more accurately portrayed the negatives of working life.
-However, I live in North American and am used to how Western businesses work- I really have no idea how things are in Japan.
+A while back, I wrote a piece comparing and contrasting how the work place was represented in New Game and Re: Life.
+Although I greatly enjoyed New Game, I found Aoba Suzukaze’s experience at her first job to be a little unrealistic.
+However, I live in North American – I really have no idea how things are in Japan.

 Fortunately, I came across an article on Crunchyroll that gave in-depth answers about the gaming industry in Japan by interviewing M. Ian Graham, who currently lives in Japan and works as a game developer.

 My Reaction and Summary

 I found this article to be very informative and helpful.
 It sheds some light on Eastern business practices and helps me understand and appreciate New Game more.

 One thing I was skeptical about was how Aoba got hired by a gaming company directly out of high school.
 As someone who lives in America, I was incredulous – you need a ridiculous amount of experience to get any decent (or not so decent) job.
 But Ian explains that Aoba getting hired is a possibility.
 Like anywhere in the world, credentials are important.
 However, since Aoba’s job is art-based, her drawing skills and artwork are going to be considered more than her lack of experience.
 The interview says that getting hired right out of high school is still rare in Japan, but not unheard of.

 Another issue that fans and myself debated was how Aoba was told to make 3D models from scratch, even though she had never done so before.
 Many fans did not believe that the company would allow her to do this right away.
 According to Ian, training like this is standard practice in Japan, even outside of the gaming industry.
 Companies do this because they want employees to know the fundamentals.
 Taking the time to train someone will help them learn the necessary skills and stay with the company on a long term basis.